Who we are

 We are the British Ecological Society: the oldest ecological society in the world.

-Our vision is for nature and people to thrive in a world inspired, informed and influenced by ecology.
+Our vision is for nature and people to thrive in a world inspired by ecology.
 We rely on the commitment of hundreds of volunteers to help us – from the editors who work on our journals, reviewers in our Grants Review College, the teams behind each of our Special Interest Groups, the trustees and members of our Board of Trustees and committees to the helpers at our Annual Meeting – we could not do what we do without their effort and passion.

 We actively value the diversity and wide range of perspectives that people from different backgrounds bring to their work, to ecology and to our Society.
 We are always willing to discuss potential collaborations and innovations, so please visit our staff page to find the most appropriate person to contact.